gautamritvik/SupeNux/README.md

 **2. New terminal and better syntax**
 - With the new CLI for SupeNux called NuxShell, you can now have better and understandable syntax that anyone can understand and remember now.
 Instead "lsblk", it's now just "system.disk -info".
 See?
 Makes more sense and easy to remember!
 - If you need help with the list of commands, just type in the command "help" to get a list of commands.

+# UPDATES:
+- You can now report your issues in the Issues tab above on this GitHub page!
+- SupeNux's new CLI NuxShell has made some **BIG** advancements!
+Go to it's GitHub page at https://www.github.com/gautamritvik/SupeNux-NuxShell

 # License
 This is the GitHub page to the (custom-made) license of SupeNux: https://github.com/gautamritvik/SupeNux/blob/main/LICENSE